 It shall be the policy of the Klamath Community College District to affirm the rights of all individuals to equal education, activities, facilities, and employment without regard to age, sex, disability, national origin, race, marital status, religion, or sexual orientation in accordance with federal and state laws.
 Klamath Community College complies with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973, and Title II of the Americans with Disabilities Act of 1990, and any amendments thereto.

-Inquiries or grievances concerning the application of these laws and regulations to the College may be directed to the Klamath Community College’s Vice President of Human Resources and Institutional Effectiveness at 7390 South 6th St., Klamath Falls, OR 97603 or at (541) 882-3521; or to the Director, Office of Civil Rights, U.S. Department of Education, Washington D.C.
+Inquiries or grievances concerning the application of these laws and regulations to the College may be directed to the Klamath Community College executive director of Human Resources at 7390 South 6th St., Klamath Falls, OR 97603 or at 541-882-3521; or to the director, Office of Civil Rights, U.S. Department of Education, Washington D.C.
 20201.

 Klamath Community College Photo and Video Policy